Ober Gatlinburg, Winter Magic & Gatlinburg’s Best Winter Excitement

 RIDE THE OBER GATLINBURG AERIAL TRAMWAY

-For breathtaking views of the Great Smoky Mountains, get on board the Aerial Tram!
+For breathtaking views of the Great Smoky Mountains, get on board the Aerial Tramway!
 The tram leaves from downtown Gatlinburg for a 2.1-mile trip up, up, up the mountain to the Amusement Park and Ski area.

 After boarding one of the two 120-passenger trams, you’ll glide slowly up above Gatlinburg with magnificent views all around through the large glass windows during the 10-minute ride.
-The Aerial Tramway departs from downtown Gatlinburg and will whisk you up directly to our Amusement Park and Ski Area.
+The Aerial Tramway departs from downtown Gatlinburg and will whisk you up directly to the Amusement Park and Ski Area.

 When you’re visiting in the winter, it gets dark earlier so you have more time to take a nighttime trip and experience beautiful views of the sparkling lights in downtown Gatlinburg.